daniel-molina/visualequation/doc/FORMALISM.md

 # The formalism behind Visual Equation

+Version: 1.2

-Below you can read most of definitions and rules used in Visual Equation code.
+Here you can read most of definitions and rules used in Visual Equation code.
+It is basically a bunch of definitions interconnected.
+It really looks like a math book.
+There are also conclusions and theorems-like stuff, but (as usual) they all have common sense, being definitions the key points.
+They allow to classify and name the different elements needed by a this program.
+It allows to be organised when writing code comments, deciding the name of identifiers and writing documentation.
+However, final user manual will avoid many definitions used here to make the reading simpler.

-There are a lot of definitions, but I hope they are intuitive.
-It is intended to be only as rigorous as needed to avoid ambiguity, but relationships become complex and some technicalities must be used.
+This text is intended to be only as formal as needed to avoid ambiguity, but relationships become complex and at the end this is the central reference for any other documentation, so being self-contained and rigorous is important.

+If you have corrections, good ideas or better names for definitions, feel free to share them.

-> **Disclaimer**: *Definitions have being changed and extended as it has been
+> **Disclaimer**: *Definitions are being changed and extended as it is
-> required by new features, it is possible that some of the code notation has
+> required by new features, so it is possible that some of the code
-> not been updated yet.*
+> nomenclature is not up to date.*

-> **Note**:
+> **Notes**:
 >
 > The main use of parenthesis throughout the text is to help the reader
 > understand sentences and their scope.
-Information inside parenthesis should
+Information inside them should be
-> be always redundant for the meticulous reader.
+> always redundant for the meticulous reader, but probably a helping hand
+> even for an ideal reader when pers knows that parenthesis are being used that
+> way.
+>
+> Every number below is an integer.
+Expressions such as N > 0 refer to
+> integers greater than 0.

 ## Formalism of an equation

 ### Introduction
 Most of definitions included in other sections do not relay on the actual implementation of an equation, so I found better to keep the formalism agnostic with respect to the implementation.
+This documents mainly deals with the formalism, but there is also a section on the implementation which relates both.

 ### Meta-properties of equation elements
-An equation is an element probably consisting of other elements.
+Equation are elements, probably consisting of other elements.

-This formalism is build to give elements the following "meta-properties":
+This formalism is designed to give elements certain, let us say, meta-properties.
+As in formal logic, there is a limit of abstraction in which it is not possible to define things without appealing intuitive human notions/usual language constructions such as membership, identity and so on.
+As a consequence, these meta-definitions are more a statement of the words of the English language that will be used to refer to certain ideas than well-posed definitions.

 #### Identity, equality an properties

 *   Every element is **unique** and is allowed to have a unique *proper noun*.
-    One element that is **not the same** element than other must have a different proper noun.
+    One element that is **not the same** element than other can never have the same proper noun.
-*   There can be elements **equal** to others and they are allowed to have a *common noun* that is shared between them.
+*   There can be elements **equal** to others.
 If two elements are not equal, it is said that they are **different**.
-*   Every element can be referred by a **property** it has.
-That property is probably shared by other elements.
-When specifying an element by its properties, nothing is said about any other properties that the element has if those properties cannot be deduced from the original property.
+*   Every element can be referred by a **property** it has, which is probably shared by other elements.
+When specifying an element by a property, nothing is said about any other properties that the element holds if those properties cannot be deduced from the original property.
-    Definitions will give a **definiendum** to refer to an element satisfying certain properties.
+    Definitions below will provide a **definiendum** to refer to an element satisfying certain properties.
+E.g.: an "equation" will have the property of being a subequation which has no superequations.
+There can be many equations, some of them with different properties, but all of them can be referred as "equations".

 #### Identity and equation edition

-*   An element can **replace** other element.
-In that case, if the first element existed, it continue being the same but in another **position**.
+*   Element can **replace** other elements or being **inserted** elsewhere.
+    They will continue being the same elements but in another **position**.
 If the second element does not replace a third element, it is **deleted** so it does not exist anymore.
-*   If an element of an element is replaced, the second element is not the same element anymore.
+*   If an element of an element is replaced, the second element will not be the same element anymore.

 #### How to refer equation elements

+Brackets in this section means that they will be replaced by a particular expression in practice.

-The expression **A d** or **is a d** refers to an arbitrary element which satisfies the **definiens** of a **definiendum** d or asserts that an element satisfies the **properties** stated in the **definiens** of **definiendum** d.
+The statement **\[Certain element\] is a d** (e.g, "\[Certain element\] is a juxt" or "\[Certain element\] is an equation") asserts that mentioned element satisfies the **properties** stated in the **definiens** of **definiendum** d.

-Definiendums of elements with certain properties which include elements that are different will be lowercase.

-The expression **A CN** refers to an arbitrary element with **common name** CN.
-Common names will be uppercase.
+The expression **an element PN** gives the **proper noun** PN (noun PN will be different in each case) to an arbitrary and unspecified element without restriction of the properties that the element must hold.

-The expression **A p PN** gives the proper noun PN to an arbitrary element with the common **properties** to elements called p.
-Proper nouns will be uppercase.
+**A p PN \[...\]** gives the proper noun PN (noun PN will be different in each case and usually will be formed with the initials of the particular d of the sentence) to a generic and unspecified arbitrary element with (at least) the properties stated in the definiens of p.
+Proper nouns must be uppercase.

-The expression **A CN PN** gives the proper noun PN to an arbitrary element with common name CN.

-The expression **an element PN** gives the **proper noun** PN to an arbitrary element.
+The statement **A d \[...\]** (e.g. "a subeq \[...\]" or "an image \[...\]")
+refers the rest of the sentence to an arbitrary element which satisfies the definiens of p without giving the element a proper noun.
+It will be done when it is not needed to refer to that (unique) element again.

+#### Tuples

+A **tuple** is used to group several elements together.
+It has a given number of elements and all of this elements has as an ordinal associated which **order** them as elements of the tuple.
+Tuples are not considered as elements of the theory, but a general tool used temporally in next section (particular tuples will be referred as blocks).
+However, tuples definitions below will be extensively used.

+In general, tuple elements will never be considered recursively unless explicitly allowed for a **definiendum**.
+It is, an **element of a tuple** cannot be the tuple itself and, if an **element E of a tuple** T is also a tuple, an element of E will not be considered an element of T.

+However, the following definitions can be used:

+A (or the) **0-level element of a tuple** T is T.

+A **L-level element of a tuple** T, L > 0, is a **(L-1)-level subequation of** a tuple which is an element of T.

+That is a recursive definition that finishes when N becomes 0 and the preceding definition applies.

+> **Property**: A N-level element of a tuple T is an element of T if, and only
+> if, N is 1.

+A **any-level element of a tuple** T is a N-element of T, N >= 0.

+A **strict element of a tuple** T is a any-level element of T which is not T.

+The **nesting level** (**level**) **of a N-level tuple of another tuple** is the (non-negative) value N.

+The **maximum nesting level** (**max level**) M of a tuple T is the integer M such that no (M+1)-level elements of T exist.

 ### Elements of an equation
 There are four main types of elements: